mjpekala/shearlet-scattering/README.md

 Some observations:
 1. For the 6-direction Morlet wavelet, it doesn't seem to make a huge difference whether we use 4 or 5 scales.
 2. For the Morlet wavelet, the 12 direction variant actually seems worse than the 6 direction variant.
 Perhaps for MNIST we have reached a point of diminishing returns for the number of angles and are just adding difficulty to the subsequent classification problem?
+3. The added dimensionality (due to 8x8 downsampling?) seems to be providing an advantage relatve to the ScatNet m=1 case.

 ## References